Consumer Safety Officer

 Relocation expenses reimbursed No

-Have a combination of education and experience--courses consisting of at least 30 semester hours in the fields of study described in paragraph A above, plus appropriate experience or additional education.
+B. Combination of education and experience -- courses consisting of at least 30 semester hours in the fields of study described above, plus appropriate experience or additional education.

 ADDITIONAL CONDITIONS OF EMPLOYMENT: